 In December 2018, the Company was able to settle an outstanding balance owed to one of its third-party vendors.
 This settlement resulted in a \$120,000 note payable being issued to the vendor.
 Additionally, the Company agreed to issue 2,000,000 shares of the Company's common stock as a part of the settlement agreement.
 Based on the closing price of the Company's common stock on the date of the settlement agreement, the value of the common stock transaction was determined to be \$6,000.
-The common stock shares were issued during the three months ended May 31, 2019.
+The common stock shares were issued during the twelve months ended February 29, 2020.
 The note has a maturity date of January 1, 2022 and bears an interest rate of 10% rate per annum.
-Monthly interest is accrued and payable on January 1st of each anniversary date through maturity of the note.
+Monthly interest is accrued and payable on January 1st of each anniversary date until maturity of the note.
+At May 31, 2020, the note principle balance of \$120,000 and the accrued interest had not been paid and were outstanding.
+The accrued interest on the Note at May 31, 2020 and February 29, 2020 was \$17,000 and \$14,000, respectively.